CVE-2025-9770 Overview

 Immediate Actions Required

-- Review database and web server logs for evidence of prior exploitation attempts
+- Review web server and database logs for prior exploitation attempts since the application was deployed.

 Patch Information